Career

 Academic physics professions

-A natural career track is the academic career.
-After completing a bachelor and master degree, it starts with a doctorate (PhD degree), usually followed by several-year postdoctoral stays.
-The long-term goal is often a professorship.
-The professional profile of an academic researcher includes an interesting combination of teaching, research and management activities.
+One natural career path is an academic career.
+It begins after the bachelor's and master's degree with a doctoral thesis (PhD studies), followed by several years of postdoctoral work.
+The long-term goal is often a professorship, either via a tenure-track position or a direct appointment.
+The career profile of an academic researcher includes an interesting combination of teaching, research and management activities.

 For further information, please visit the career portal of the University of Innsbruck!